chriskrycho/v4.chriskrycho.com/2014/a-ridiculous-situation.txt

 author: Chris Krycho
 date: 2014-11-07 21:00
 Tags: software development
-Description: An example of just how deep the rabbit-hole can go.
+Summary: An example of just how deep the rabbit-hole can go.

 One of the pieces of code I'm maintaining has an *absurd* situation in its build structure---honestly, I'm not sure how it ever compiled.
 For simplicity's sake,